szczyglis-dev/py-gpt/README.md

 - Added a Mark/Unmark feature to the Notepad widget.
 - Added 18 new languages: Arabic (ar), Bulgarian (bg), Czech (cs), Danish (da), Finnish (fi), Hebrew (he), Hindi (hi), Hungarian (hu), Japanese (ja), Korean (ko), Dutch (nl), Norwegian (no), Portuguese (pt), Romanian (ro), Russian (ru), Slovak (sk), Swedish (sv), Turkish (tr).

-**2.7.9 (2026-01-08)**

-- Improved realtime audio mode.
-- Added xAI provider and Grok support in realtime audio mode.

-**2.7.8 (2026-01-06)**

-- Added the xAI Collections remote tool and integrated collections management into the Remote Vector Stores tool.
-- Unified the Remote Vector Stores tool into a single tool for all providers.
-- Added xAI Grok audio input and output provider (realtime audio support for Grok coming soon!).
-- Enhanced the Image Viewer tool with a toolbox featuring Prev/Next and more options.

-**2.7.7 (2026-01-05)**

-- Added support for Responses API in xAI.
-- Added xAI remote tools: Remote MCP, Code Execution.
-- Added Anthropic remote tools: Remote MCP, Web Fetch, Code Execution.

-**2.7.6 (2026-01-03)**

-- Fixed compatibility with xAI SDK and resolved empty responses from Grok models.
-- Fixed missing libraries in the Snap package.
-- Added zoom and grab functionality in the Image Viewer.
-- Added a zoom menu to textarea and web widgets.
-- Added the ability to close tabs with a middle mouse button click.

 # Credits and links